 DeviantArt has been an accessory for the artists for almost 20 years.
-From traditional to digital arts through photography etc., this probably is one of the few first places where the artists are looking for live communities.
+From traditional to digital arts through photography, this probably is one of the few first places where the artists are looking for live communities.
 It also provides a sharing platform, and many more when it comes to artwork.
-DeviantArt is the largest open online community for craftsmanship and craftsman, as well as an environment conducive to the development and creation of professionals who show, promote and share their efforts to a working group.
-It allows you to advertise, compete, make friends, share your art and receive feedback.
+DeviantArt is the largest open online community for craftsmanship and craftsman, as well as an environment conducive to the development and creation of professionals.
+It helps them to show, promote, and share their efforts with a working group.
+It allows you to advertise, compete, make friends, share your art, and receive feedback.
 The local community is very active and supports artists of all levels and all experiences.
 If you're looking for sites like DeviantArt to search everything from sculpture to photography to digital art, pixel graphics to detailed landscapes, you can check our list of the best 10 DeviantArt alternatives.

-CGSociety is the second recommended website like DeviantArt.
-It currently offers a home not just for digital artworks.
+CGSociety is the other recommended website like DeviantArt.
+It currently offers a home, not just for digital artworks.
 However, it's still a fantastic place for those who have something with digital art.
 3D processing, conceptual art, 2D digital images, everything your heart desires.
-Furthermore, it's not just a platform for making an excellent connection to the audience and shares the artworks.
+Furthermore, it's not just a platform for making an excellent connection to the audience and shares the artwork.
 It also contains many useful teaching materials.
-Plus, you can also use the active forums from CGSociety to communicate, receive advice and criticize your work.
-They are easy to read and search.
+Plus, you can also use the active forums from CGSociety to communicate, receive advice, and criticize your work.
+They are easy to read and search for.
 Even if you do not practice the digital art form, traditional artists have a place in CGSociety, despite its name.
 By filtering through many tags such as watercolor or oil painting, you get a sea of impressive results from its members.

-Although the website is not designed specifically for artists, Tumblr is very popular with artists and photographers, that's why it's in the list of the best sites like Deviantart here.
-One of its advantages is that you can customize your blog to you like as well as organize your posts as you wish.
+Although the website is not designed specifically for artists, Tumblr is very popular with artists and photographers, that's why it's on the list of the best sites like Deviantart.
+One of its advantages is that you can customize your blog to what you like as well as organize your posts as you wish.
 Although this sometimes makes some blogs more challenging to read, especially when they have too much scrolling instead of numbered pages.
-Website design gives you the ability to exchange personal messages with the blog owners.
+Website design gives you the ability to exchange personal messages with blog owners.
 But not much space to leave comments on your work directly.
 Most people prefer to post love messages silently.
 It is a network of blogs, so Tumblr does not have a particular artistic section.
 You will need to make an effort to create a sequel for your Tumblr page and use it strictly for your artwork.
 If you want to download Tumblr videos to MP3, please use the Tumblr to MP3 converter tool online.

 The popularity and growing demand for Pinterest are apparent.
-Pinterest shares a new way of sharing online.
-This popularity leads to their alternatives developed by several developers.
+Additionally, it shares a new way of sharing online.
+This popularity leads to their alternatives being developed by several developers.
 Pinterest is the official app of this private community of the same name.
 With it, you can organize your virtual board and securely store most of your favorite items.
-Pinterest can be a powerful way to promote your work to a large number of users.
-If you have your art website, Etsy storefront or another social platform, Pinterest can be a great way to get your work noticed.
-However, in addition to the promotion, Pinterest also offers a great source of inspiration, tips, techniques and other excellent online artwork guides.
-So whenever you look for DeviantArt alternatives, don't miss Pinterest.
+Moreover, it can be a powerful way to promote your work to a large number of users.
+If you have your art website, Etsy storefront, or another social platform, it can be a great way to get your work noticed.
+However, in addition to the promotion, it also offers a great source of inspiration, tips, techniques, and other excellent online artwork guides.
+So whenever you look for DeviantArt alternatives, don't miss this website.

 Dribble is definitely one of the best sites similar to DeviantArt.
-By focusing on design and being a platform for designers, Dribble can always provide exciting content to artists, illustrators, and other artists.
+By focusing on design and being a platform for designers, Dribble can always provide artists, illustrators, and other artists with exciting content.
 Dribbble is also a common platform for recruiting designers.
 The quality of the content of the site is excellent.
-If you are interested in graphic design, typography, web design, creating icons or logos, artwork or other similar elements, Dribbble will be an excellent source of inspiration for you.
+If you are interested in graphic design, typography, web design, creating icons or logos, artwork, or other similar elements, Dribbble will be an excellent source of inspiration.
 One of the advantages of Dribbble is that it facilitates the discovery of new artists.
 Besides, Dribbble allows users to easily enjoy their work and share it, making it easier to find.

 ArtWeb is not just being an alternative to DeviantArt to share your works of art.
 It's also an art market where you can connect with artists from all over the world and sell your work.
-Currently ArtWeb has more than 33,000 registered artists and the art works has reached 300,000.
+Currently, ArtWeb has more than 33,000 registered artists, and the artworks have reached 300,000.
 You can find sculptures, prints, crafts, drawings, etc. With the sale of works of art produced, the commission charged.
-The site design is satisfactory, minimalist and clean, and the features allow you to like, comment and repost the posts.
+The site design is satisfactory, minimalist, and clean, and the features allow you to like, comment, and repost the posts.
 Artists can upload images to their profile pages on the site or obtain a separate artistic site.
 The basket is provided.

-If you are in search of some good platforms like DeviantArt, ArtMajeur is for you.
+If you are in search of some right platforms like DeviantArt, ArtMajeur is for you.
 The same as ArtWeb, ArtMajeur allows you to buy and sell artworks.
 You can upload your images and sell them on the website for a commission of 10% or sell reproductions through print-on-demand.
 The community provides perfect constructive criticism of your work, allowing you to improve your skills.
 They also offer services to create their art site with e-commerce features.
-So if you are looking for DeviantArt alternatives to place your artwork for sale, then ArtMajeur is a real nice option.
+If you are looking for DeviantArt alternatives to place your artwork for sale, ArtMajeur is a really lovely option.